System: Commodore Amiga

 Release date: October 1990

 Slam into the arena with Speedball 2: Brutal Deluxe on the Amiga, the October 1990 futuristic sports brawler from The Bitmap Brothers that mixes bone-crunching action with high-octane strategy.
-This cyberpunk slugfest pits teams in a violent game of ball-control chaos—but does it still score in 2025?
-Let’s strap on the armour, boot up the Amiga, and see if this brutal classic is a champion or a benchwarmer.
+This cyberpunk slugfest pits teams in a violent game of ball-control chaos, but does it still score in 2025?
+Let’s strap on the armour and see whether this brutal classic is a champion or a benchwarmer.

 Gameplay: Bash, Pass, and Smash

-Speedball 2 throws you into a gritty arena as you lead a nine-man team in a no-holds-barred sport where scoring goals, nabbing bonuses, and flattening opponents are all fair game.
-The Amiga’s joystick or mouse delivers tight control, letting you sprint, tackle, and hurl the metal ball with precision.
-Matches are frantic, with power-ups like speed boosts and point multipliers adding tactical depth.
-You’ll manage your squad across league seasons, upgrading players with cash earned from victories.
+Speedball 2 throws you into a gritty arena as you lead a nine-man squad in a no-holds-barred sport where scoring goals, grabbing bonuses, and flattening opponents are all part of the game.
+The controls deliver tight, responsive handling, letting you sprint, tackle, and hurl the metal ball with precision.
+Matches are frantic, with power-ups such as speed boosts and point multipliers adding tactical depth.
+You’ll guide your team through league seasons, upgrading players using cash earned from victories.

-The downside?
-The AI can be ruthless, and the learning curve is steeper than a cyberpunk skyscraper, especially in later matches.
-Multiplayer (via split-screen) is a riot, but solo play can feel relentless without practice.
+The bodycheck?
+The AI can be ruthless, and the learning curve is steeper than a cyberpunk skyscraper, especially in tougher divisions.
+Solo play can feel relentless without practice.
 Still, the mix of strategy, reflexes, and sheer aggression hooks you like a perfectly timed tackle.

 Graphics: Cyberpunk Grit with Flair